Shreyas707Makwana/AI-Powered-Personal-Agent-Platform/README.md

 > **Transform your documents into an intelligent conversation partner**

 An end-to-end, production-ready AI assistant that brings your documents to life.
-Upload PDFs, get context-aware answers powered by RAG (Retrieval-Augmented Generation), and experience secure, personalized interactions—all wrapped in a beautiful, modern interface.
+Upload PDFs, get context-aware answers powered by RAG (Retrieval-Augmented Generation) and a vector database, create custom agents, and experience persistent, personalized conversations with long-term memory — all wrapped in a beautiful, modern interface and secured by Supabase.
+This repo represents a demo-ready SaaS product complete with frontend, backend, tooling, and deploy configurations.

 [![Deploy Status](https://img.shields.io/badge/Deploy-Live-brightgreen)](https://ai-powered-personal-agent-platform.vercel.app)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)